rmagatti/auto-session/README.md

 ## Conditionally creating a session

+With `auto_create = false`, AutoSession won't create a session automatically.
+If you manually save a session via `:SessionSave`, though, it will automatically update it whenever you exit `nvim`.
+You can use that to manually control where sessions are created.

 `auto_create` doesn't just have to be a boolean, it can also take a function that returns if a session should be created or not as part of auto saving.
-As one example, you could use this to only create new session files for git projects:
+As one example, you could use this to only automatically create new session files inside of git projects:

 ```lua